How to Make or Repair Rocking Chair Cushions

 As before, use a fabric marking pin to trace along the needles to create your sew line, remove the foam core, and sew the material together.

 Insert the foam core back into the material and check that it fits correctly.
 Trim away the excess material along the seam lines to 1/4 inch.

-Remove the foam core and turn the material right side out.
+Remove the foam core and turn the material right-side out.
 Replace the foam insert and adjust the material around the foam core.

 Working on the back end of the cushion, turn the top and bottom material in and pin closed, tucking in the corners.
-With foam core still in the cover, sew the back closed.
+With the foam core still in the cover, sew the back closed.

 Creating Tufting in the Cushions

 Thread a needle that is at least as long as your cushion in deep, doubling the thread for strength.
 Tie a small knot at the end.
-Push the needle though the cushion, trying to go straight up and down and pull the thread through the material until the knot goes just through the fabric into the foam core.
-Thread the needle back through the cushion pulling tightly until the cushion just starts to indent.
+Push the needle through the cushion, trying to go straight up and down, and pull the thread through the material until the knot goes just through the fabric into the foam core.
+Thread the needle back through the cushion, pulling tightly until the cushion just starts to indent.
 Holding the end of the thread tight, so that the cushion stays compressed, thread the needle back through the cushion, pulling tightly until the cushion compresses even more.

 Continue this process several more times, creating a little X pattern, keeping enough tension on the thread so that the cushion stays indented.
 After several passes, the cushion should stay indented even when you release the thread.
-Sew two more passes and tie a knot in the end of the thread.
-Pull the needle through the material once more and pull the know just into the core.
+Sew two more passes, and tie a knot in the end of the thread.
+Pull the needle through the material once more and pull the knot just into the core.